Dihedral symmetries of multiple logarithms: Permutations of a polygon

 \subsection{Order $n$ generator of the dihedral group}

-Now I consider the rotation map, $\sigma$ on $\mcp(R)$ that sends the $R$ deco polygon $P$ to $\bP$.
-If $P = 12\ldots n$, $\bP= 2\ldots n 1$ is the polygon rotated clockwise, changing the root side.
+In this subsection, I consider the rotation map, $\sigma$ on $\mcp$ that sends the $R$-deco polygon $P$ to $\bP$.
+For $P = 12\ldots n$, $\bP= 2\ldots n 1$ is the polygon rotated clockwise, changing the root side.
 When restricted to $V_n(R)$, $\sigma|_{V_n(R)}$ is the order $n$ generator of the dihedral group.
-In order to examine this rotation, I work with differentials that reflect the symmetry of the change, and relate the corresponding bar constructions to $\Lambda(\Tsub2)$.
+In order to examine this rotation, I work with $\D_{\phi_4}$, which reflect the symmetry of the change, and relate the corresponding elements of the bar construction to $B_{\phi_2}$.

-\subsubsection{Relating $\Lambda(\Tsub2)$ to $\Lambda(\Tsub4)$}
+\subsubsection{Relating $B_{\phi_2}$ to $B_{\phi_4}$}